Anisotropy: Materials science and engineering

 Fiber-reinforced or layered composite materials exhibit anisotropic mechanical properties, due to orientation of the reinforcement material.
 In many fiber-reinforced composites like carbon fiber or glass fiber based composites, the weave of the material (e.g. unidirectional or plain weave) can determine the extent of the anisotropy of the bulk material.
-The tunability of orientation of the fibers, allows for application-based designs of composite materials, depending on the direction of stresses applied onto the material.
+The tunability of orientation of the fibers allows for application-based designs of composite materials, depending on the direction of stresses applied onto the material.

 Amorphous materials such as glass and polymers are typically isotropic.
 Due to the highly randomized orientation of macromolecules in polymeric materials, polymers are in general described as isotropic.
 However, mechanically gradient polymers can be engineered to have directionally dependent properties through processing techniques or introduction of anisotropy-inducing elements.
 Researchers have built composite materials with aligned fibers and voids to generate anisotropic hydrogels, in order to mimic hierarchically ordered biological soft matter.
 3D printing, especially Fused Deposition Modeling, can introduce anisotropy into printed parts.
-This is due to the fact that FDM is designed to extrude and print layers of thermoplastic materials.
+This is because FDM is designed to extrude and print layers of thermoplastic materials.
 This creates materials that are strong when tensile stress is applied in parallel to the layers and weak when the material is perpendicular to the layers.